-Students with fewer than 28 semester hours of credit are classified as freshmen; students with 28 semester hours or more are sophomores.
-The normal load of work is fifteen to eighteen semester hours.
+Students with 28 or fewer semester hours of credit are classified as freshmen; students with more than 28 semester hours are classified as sophomores.
+The recommended load of work is fifteen to eighteen semester hours.
 All residence hall students will be required to take at least twelve semester hours.
-The minimum full time load is twelve semester hours; the maximum load is nineteen semester hours.
-No student may carry hours above the maximum without approval of the appropriate instructional dean.
+The minimum full time load is twelve semester hours; the maximum load is eighteen semester hours.
+No student may carry hours above the maximum without approval of the Director of Enrollment Services (Wesson) or the appropriate instructional dean.
+There is an additional charge for each hour over eighteen.